 It breaks our hearts to hear stories on the news of vulnerable seniors who’ve experienced mistreatment and abuse, and maybe it seems as though it’s something that will happen to “somebody else” – definitely not to our own senior loved ones.
-However, approximately 5 million seniors in the United States are put through some type of abuse annually – and many of these incidents frequently go unreported, according to The Elder Justice Roadmap report released by the U.S. Department of Justice together with Department of Health and Human Services.
+However, approximately 5 million seniors in the United States are put through some type of elder abuse annually – and many of these incidents frequently go unreported, according to The Elder Justice Roadmap report released by the U.S. Department of Justice together with Department of Health and Human Services.

 The report also clearly shows that, tragically, senior citizen abuse most often happens at the hands of a member of family or close friend – a person the senior knows and trusts.
 Whether the motivation is financial gain, stress, or another cause, it is important for all of us to recognize the warning signs of elder abuse and to take steps to prevent it.